coursera/coursera_autograder/README.rst

    Navigate to the course authoring UI for each item to publish the draft to make it live.
  - ``coursera_autograder upload --help`` displays all available options for the :code:`upload` subcommand.
+ - ``zip -r PythonGrader.zip .`` (Make sure you are in the directory containing the Dockerfile.
+This must be the top level directory)
+ - ``coursera_autograder upload ./PythonGrader.zip iRl53_BWEeW4_wr--Yv6Aw rLa7F Zb6wb``

 Bugs / Issues / Feature Requests